Bartosz-Kowalczyk/validable_form/README.md

 # Validable form (HTML5, CSS3, vanilla JS)

+## About
+This is very simple formular with JS validation (without HTML5 validation).
+Labels, messages and all user data are described in polish.

 ## Instalation

 Just copy the code to your website.
 It's made with HTML5, CSS3 and vanilla JS only.
 No framework and/or libraries needed.

 ## Customization